-A specific Remuneration Committee was appointed by the Board comprising the Chairman of the Board Kenneth Bengtsson and three other Board members, Sanna Suvanto-Harsaae, Björn Haid and Göran Sundström.
+The Clas Ohlson Board decided in September that the Remuneration Committee was to comprise Kenneth Bengtsson (Chairman) and three other members: Sanna Suvanto-Harsaae, Mathias Haid and Göran Sundström.
 The Board has issued instructions for the committee work.

-The Remuneration Committee submits proposals for guidelines pertaining to basic salary and variable remuneration for senior executives.
+The Remuneration Committee submits proposals for guidelines pertaining to basic salary and variable remuneration for senior management.
 The process regarding variable remuneration for all staff works in a similar way.
-The Committee met four times during the financial year.
-Attendance is shown in the table on page 55.
+The Committee met three times during the financial year.
+Attendance is shown in the table on page 51.
 The meetings are minuted and reported at the next Board meeting.
-The Remuneration Committee addressed such issues as fixed and variable remuneration, and prepared the current long-term incentive programme (LTI).
+The Remuneration Committee addressed such issues as fixed and variable remuneration and prepared the suggestions to long-term incentive program (LTI).